 Being patient might be practical, but it will not protect LGBT Gambians today.
 In a new Constitution being developed, their rights will probably be left out.

 The unlikelihood that Gambians will raise LGBT rights in the commission does not mean that the network of global LGBT activists should step in.
-After all, Jammeh once rebuked foreign powers who threatened to cut aid to countries based on their LGBT human rights record by announcing Gambians “would rather eat grass” than take aid conditioned on LGBT rights.
+After all, Jammeh once rebuked foreign powers and threatened to cut aid to countries based on their LGBT human rights record by announcing Gambians “would rather eat grass” than take aid conditioned on LGBT rights.

 Jobarteh reinforced the desire of Gambians to chart their own course: “Gambians will take offence if foreigners want to promote gay rights in the Gambia.”